 Roses are one of the oldest flowers in the world, and have been referenced in literature, music, and art for centuries.
 They’re beloved by gardeners as a hardy, long-lasting plant.
 Rose petals are also high in phytonutrients, plant compounds with antioxidant properties.
 They are also a great source for Vitamin C, Iron, Calcium, Vitamin A and Vitamin E.

-They provide potassium, essential to heart function, and proven to lower blood pressure.
-The omega-3 fatty acids in raspberries can help prevent stroke and heart disease.
-They also contain a mineral called manganese, which is necessary for healthy bones and skin and helps regulate blood sugar.
+They provide potassium, essential to heart function and useful to the rest of your body.
+Packed with omega-3 fatty acids, one cup of raspberries provides 8 grams of fiber, far more than most fruits in the produce aisle.
+They also contain a mineral called manganese, which is necessary for healthy bones and skin and great for the blood.

 Drinking black tea is an excellent option if you are looking for an alternative of coffee or energy drinks.
 Black tea is not only a non-sweetened or less-calorie drink but also provides several health benefits as it contains powerful groups of polyphenols including epigallocatechin gallate, theaflavins, thearubigins, an amino acid L-theanine, and several other catechins or flavonoids.